agx540/complexK8/docker-kubernetes.md

 Create a container from an image and returns a container id
 > docker create <image name>

+Create a container from an image, overrides default command and returns a container id
+> docker create <image name> <command>

 Start container
 > docker run <container id>

 Start container and forward container output to current console
 > docker run -a <container id>

+Clear docker.
+Removes images, containers, networks or build cache
+> docker system prune

+Get logs from a container
+> docker logs <container id>

+Stop container.
+Sends a SIGTERM to a container and give them some time to clean up.
+> docker stop <container id>

+Stops container immediately.
+It sends SIGKILL to container.
+> docker kill <container id>

+Remove container
+> docker rm <container id>

+Execute a command in a running container. -it means connect to STDIN.
+>docker exec -it <container id> <command>

+Get access to command line from a container
+>docker exec -it <container id> sh

+## Linux command line

+exit command line (like ctrl + c)
+> ctrl + d

+List directory
+> ls